Shreeramghimire/Salmon-Statistics/first_part.md

 > *"What is the probability that the infection rate is between 8% and 15%?"*

 To answer this, we simply calculate the area under our Beta(13, 97) curve between 0.08 and 0.15.
 In R or Python, this is one line of code.
-The result is a **direct, intuitive probability**—no confusing "95% confidence" jargon!
+The result is a **direct, intuitive probability**, no confusing "95% confidence" jargon!

 ---